-33. The Students' Union Advice Centre is a 'confidential, independent and impartial' service that is not part of the University.
-It provides support and guidance to students throughout the process and seek to ensure that the University procedures are properly adhered to.
-In addition to advising students on their cases, the Advice Centre is also able to provide trained advisors to accompany students to meetings with the Proctor and Student Conduct Committees.
+33. SU Advice is a 'confidential, independent and impartial' service that is not part of the University.
+It provides support and guidance to students throughout the process and seeks to ensure that the University procedures are properly adhered to.
+In addition to advising students on their cases, SU Advice is also able to provide trained advisors to accompany students to meetings with the Proctor and Student Conduct Committees.
 Students are actively encouraged to engage with the service at every opportunity.